TheElasticBandit/Extended-Wiki/wiki/docs/wiki/entities/passive/Blue_Mountains_Warrior.md

 ## Behavior

 Warriors will attack opposing faction npcs as well as players with less than 0 alignment with the [[blue_mountain_faction|Blue Mountains]].

+## Equipment

+Blue Moutains Warriors are regularily suited up in full Dwarven steel armour, and only few of them can be seen without their helmets, same as the other dwarven units.
+They are all equipped with a standard Dwarven sword and shield.

 ## Hiring